CC-MNNIT/2018-19-Classes/Linux_Networking/2018_08_24_TuxWars-1/README.md

 - install 'aria2c' utility on your linux system
 - Try this : aria2c -x 16 -s 16 'download_url'
-    - it creates attempts to create 16 connections to download the file specified by download_url.
+    - it attempts to create 16 connections to download the file specified by download_url.
     -  -x, --max-connection-per-server=<NUM>
     -  -s, --split=<N> of connections to the same host